Victoria University of Wellington: Te Huanui and 320 The Terrace

 In April 2016, a Wellington City Council panel approved the rezoning of the flats, allowing Victoria University to demolish the building.
 However, in July 2016, the Architectural Centre lodged an appeal in the Environment Court against the Wellington City Council's decision to remove the Gordon Wilson flats' heritage status under Wellington's District Plan.
 The appeal was successful with the court determining that the heritage listing should stand in August 2017.

 In 2018, Victoria University students Jessie Rogers and Hannah Rushton mapped the building using LIDAR mapping technology.
 This data was then used to create a computer generated model of the flats, allowing for them to be explored in a virtual reality environment.
 This virtual reality experience was them displayed at an exhibition named Immersive Legacies: 320 The Terrace, at the Wellington Museum, allowing for users to see information about the building, the building in its prime state, and the current deterioration of the structure.

 In July 2020, Victoria University unveiled plans for what they called 'Te Huanui'.
 The plan showed that the university could be rezoning the site for institutional use, demolishing the Gordon Wilson Flats, while retaining the nearby McLeans Flats.
 The area would then be used to create a gateway between the hilltop Kelburn campus, and the city below, including an outdoor plaza and new teaching and research facilities.
 The development would also create a pedestrian and elevator link up to the Kelburn campus.

 National Centre for Music

 In 2019, Victoria University, on behalf of the New Zealand School of Music, signed an agreement with Wellington City Council and the New Zealand Symphony Orchestra to establish a new National Music Centre based in Wellington Town Hall.
 This would be established once refurbishment work on the town hall had been completed.

-Victoria University vice-chancellor Grant Guilford believed the national music centre would provide a real uplift for music and music education.